ssmubc/FollowUpSync/README.md

 - MCP server logs appear in their respective terminals
 - Check `data/output/<run_id>/log.txt` for pipeline logs

-## AWS Deployment (Optional)
+## AWS Deployment (Future Enhancement)

-For AWS mode with Lambda MCP servers:
+*This is a planned future phase for the application:*

 1. Package MCP servers as Lambda functions
 2. Create Function URLs or API Gateway endpoints
 3. Update MCP client URLs in config
-4. Deploy with proper IAM roles for S3 and Bedrock access
+4. Deploy with IAM roles for S3 and Bedrock access

-See `aws/deploy_instructions.md` for detailed steps.

 ## License